Last Updated on February 10, 2023 by Matt

 There are not that many brushed motors anymore, as they are older technology.

 They generate power with two sets of electromagnets.
 The larger one is in the form of an empty cylinder, and the second, smaller magnet is inside of it.
 The inside magnet is the one that gets rotated.
-Its movement generates electromagnetic fields between the two magnets, which is then translated into the movement of the parts that rotate the wheel.

 The electric current is being carried through carbon or graphite brushes, hence their name.
 These need to be replaced since they get worn out.